darkrelics/eidolon-engine/documentation/incremental-story.md

 - **CharacterUpdates**: All character changes applied (contains SkillXP and AttributeXP)
 - **Outcome**: Final outcome of the segment
 - **ProcessedAt**: Unix timestamp when outcomes were calculated
+- **BranchMetadata**: Copy of branch selection tracking from ActiveSegments

 ## Story State Machine